-The Global Fellows program focuses on developing global awareness and an appreciation for the world’s business cultures, with an emphasis on enhancing world-wide economic development.
-Global Fellows will build cultural competencies and learn consulting skills needed to work in the global arena, whether for U.S. firms or for organizations abroad.
+The Global Consulting Fellows program focuses on developing global awareness and an appreciation for the world’s business cultures, with an emphasis on enhancing world-wide economic development.
+Students will build cultural competencies and learn consulting skills needed to work in the global arena, whether for U.S. firms or for organizations abroad.

 The Quantitative Finance Fellows program exposes students to the software, hardware, and quantitative tools used in the financial services industry.
 Students will develop advanced statistical and modeling skills used to analyze portfolios of stocks and bonds, a critical component of asset management.

-The Sophomore Wall Street Finance Fellows program gives undergraduates a chance to explore careers on Wall Street.
-Sophomore Wall Street Fellows will learn how to compete for positions in finance areas such as investment banking, mergers and acquisitions, sales and trading, asset management and private banking.
+The Sophomore Finance Fellows program gives undergraduates a chance to explore careers on Wall Street.
+Sophomore Finance fellows will learn how to compete for positions in finance areas such as investment banking, mergers and acquisitions, sales and trading, asset management and private banking.

 The Strategic Design and Innovation Fellows program bridges the gap between marketing research and theory and the realization of well-designed applications.
 Design fellows will master the creative problem-solving and innovative-thinking skills and experiences along with marketing strategy and design techniques they need to be competitive in the job market.